AlixAmoureux/Beers/README.md

 Tutorial :
 1) Import the project in STS
 2) Download dependencies
-3)
-  a) Create database in MySql named "beers"
+3) * Create database in MySql named "beers"
-  b) Set url to 127.0.0.1 and the port to 3306
+   * Set url to 127.0.0.1 and the port to 3306
-  c) Launch it
+   * Launch the database
 4) Launch the server